SFD’s Technical Rescue Team performs life-saving operations in swiftwater conditions throughout Sedona and the Verde Valley.

 In the Sedona area, incidents involving swiftwater conditions can happen without warning.
 Flood-control channels, creeks, and arroyos can quickly fill with fast moving water, creating a life-threatening danger to our community.
 Sedona has a long history of hazardous swiftwater conditions.

 To address these concerns, SFD firefighters are certified with internationally recognized Rescue 3 criteria to operate in a range of dangerous environments; this certification includes training in basic swiftwater rescues.
 In addition, SFD has a Technical Rescue Team, which consists of 18 firefighters who specialize in advanced rescue techniques.
-Available every day, the TRT team is strategically placed throughout the District so it can respond to any technical rescue scenario.
+Available every day, the TRT team members are strategically placed throughout the District to respond to any technical rescue scenario.

 SFD is a leader for swiftwater training.
 Our instructors work with other Verde Valley emergency agencies to teach Rescue 3 curricula — a dynamic, high-intensity course in advanced, state-of-the art techniques.
 We also host trainings that keep rescuers in the Verde Valley current on terminology, tools, and techniques to help ensure that multi-agency efforts are well coordinated and efficient.